| Safe Haskell | None |

 drop :: Int -> NonEmpty a -> [a] #

-elements off the front of
+drops the first drop n xsn elements off the front of

-the sequence xs
+the sequence xs.

 filter :: (a -> Bool) -> NonEmpty a -> [a] #

-removes any elements from filter
+removes any elements from filter p xsxs that do not satisfy p.

 group :: (Foldable f, Eq a) => f a -> [NonEmpty a] #

-function takes a stream and returns a list of
+The group function takes a stream and returns a list of

 streams such that flattening the resulting list is equal to the